-- The learner phase.
+- 1. The learner phase.
 In this phase, candidates can only drive while accompanied.
 Supervisor and learner usually keep a logbook of the manoeuvres accomplished and how they were mastered by the learner.
 Often, the number of kilometres travelled is also logged.
 The learner phase typically lasts for a minimum time period (e.g. six months to a year) or requires the accumulation of a minimum number of certified hours of on-road practice.
 Learner drivers typically have to pass an on-road test and occasionally a theory test before they can proceed to phase 2. - 2.
 The intermediate phase.
 During the intermediate phase, a candidate is allowed to drive independently, but only in conditions with low crash risk.
 This phase almost always implies a prohibition on driving under the influence of any alcohol.
 Often a restriction on driving in the dark (e.g. 11 pm to 5 am) and driving accompanied by peer passengers also applies.
 In some states handsfree mobile phone use is also not allowed during the intermediate phase.
-Progression to phase 3 usually occurs after a certain time period (e.g. 6, 12 or 18 months) - 3.
-The full licence phase.
-During this phase, the novice driver is allowed to drive independently without restrictions.
-In some states, stricter rules (for instance about alcohol use or heightened strictness in demerit points) apply to novice drivers for a time period until they are considered an experienced driver.
+Progression to phase 3 usually occurs after a certain time period (e.g. 6, 12 or 18 months)

+3. During this phase, the novice driver is allowed to drive independently without restrictions.
+In some countries, stricter rules (for instance about alcohol use or heightened strictness in demerit points) apply to novice drivers for a time period until they are considered an experienced driver.

-There is strong evidence that fully implemented GDL systems reduce the crash risk of young novice drivers (Curry et al., 2014; Kinnear et al., 2013; McCartt et al., 2010; Russell, Vandermeer, & Hartling, 2011; Senserrick & Williams, 2015; Williams, 2017).
+There is strong evidence that fully implemented GDL systems reduce the crash risk of young novice drivers (Curry et al., 2014; Kinnear et al., 2013; McCartt et al., 2010; Russell, Vandermeer & Hartling, 2011; Senserrick & Williams, 2015; Williams, 2017).
 The impact of GDL systems mainly stems from the fact that these systems postpone independent driving.
-However, there is some evidence that GDL systems also improve driving skills slightly (Foss, Masten & Martell, 2014).
-Strictness of the rules determines the effectiveness of GDL, especially in relation to the number of hours that have to be driven supervised.
+However, there is some evidence that GDL systems also improve driving skills (Foss, Masten & Martell, 2014) or the understanding of and attitude towards risk (Stanojević et al., 2022) slightly.
+Strictness of the rules determines the effectiveness of GDL, especially in relation to the number of hours that have to be driven supervised, or the presence of restrictions to drive during the night or with peers as passengers during the intermediate phase.
 The minimum amount of time the driver has a learner's permit, harsher sanctions, logbook completion, and alcohol restrictions are also important aspects (Hirschberg & Lye, 2020).
-Although, with the exception of Ireland, no EU member state has fully implemented a GDL system, quite a few EU member states have included a learner phase (the first phase in a GDL system) in their driving licence system and some have introduced a provisional licence for beginners that is very similar to the third phase of a GDL system.
-However, intermediate phases with restrictions are rare in Europe.
+Although, no EU member state has fully implemented a GDL system, quite a few EU member states have included a learner phase (the first phase in a GDL system) in their driving licence system and some have introduced a provisional licence for beginners that is very similar to the third phase of a GDL system.
+However, fully implemented intermediate phases with restrictions are rare in Europe.

-5.2 Additional training
+4.2 Additional training